Free AI Dungeon Master: Play D&D with AI for Free in 2026

 Start Playing Free -- No Credit Card

 Create your account, pick a world, build your character, and start your first session in under two minutes.
-20 trial rounds with all premium features unlocked, then 30 free rounds every month -- permanently.
+20 free daily turns to get started.
+Plus 10 welcome credits convertible to extra rounds.